LibruaryNFT/vaultopolis/README.md

-# MomentSwap
+# Vaultopolis

-**MomentSwap** is a decentralized protocol on the Flow Blockchain that enables users to seamlessly swap NBA Top Shot Moments for the fungible token **TSHOT**, and vice versa.
+**Vaultopolis** is a decentralized protocol on the Flow Blockchain that enables users to seamlessly swap NBA Top Shot Moments for the fungible token **TSHOT**, and vice versa.
 Built on Cadence 1.0 (Crescendo update), it leverages on-chain randomness and sharded storage to ensure trustless, efficient, and secure swaps.

 ---